Mahibadhoo: Economy

-With a population of around 2500 people, the livelihood of most families depend on fishing and tourism.
+With a population of around 2500 people, the livelihood of most families depend on fishing, tourism and public service.

-Yellowfin Tuna fishing is the primary source of income for most.
-A number of smaller fishing boats live on the sale of reef fish to nearby tourist resorts.

-A significant portion of the Millennial and Gen Z population of Mahibadhoo are employed at tourist resorts.
+A significant number of the younger population of Mahibadhoo are employed at tourist resorts.
 As of 2022, nine locally owned guesthouses operate from the island.

 As the atoll's governing island, divisions and branches of several public offices are based in Mahibadhoo.
-Such institutions are a primary source of income for many.
+Such institutions are a primary source of income for many individuals.

-Mahibadhoo has also seen a surge in small businesses in early 21st century, ranging from coffee shops and grocery stores, to guesthouses and speedboat ferry services.
+Mahibadhoo has also seen a growth in small businesses, ranging from coffee shops and grocery stores, to guesthouses and speedboat ferry services.

 On January 12, 2020, a state-sponsored grouper farming project was launched in Mahibadhoo, led by the Ministry of Fisheries, Marine Resources and Agriculture.
 The pilot project is part of the sustainable fisheries resource development project of the ministry, and is being funded by the World Bank.

 Infrastructure and Services

-Notable public buildings in the island include the atoll council, atoll hospital, the island council, police station, atoll education center, a branch of BML, a magistrate court, a division of STELCO and of FENAKA corporation, an ice plant, and four mosques (one of them no longer being used for worship).
+Notable public buildings in the island include the atoll council, atoll hospital, the island council, police station, atoll education center, a branch of BML, a magistrate court, a division of STELCO and of FENAKA corporation, an ice plant, and four mosques (one of which is no longer being used for worship).

 The streets of Mahibadhoo, with the exception of some roads, are paved with stone.
-Other public places include a FIFA-approved turf football ground, south harbor and its adjoining park, the north harbor, a netball ground and a mat-floored futsal pitch.
+Other public places include a FIFA-approved turf football ground, south harbor and its adjoining park, the north harbor, a volleyball court, a netball ground and a mat-floored futsal pitch.
 On the western coast of the island resides "Bun'baru Beach" for the public, and a private beach exclusively for tourists.

 Private facilities in Mahibadhoo include guesthouses, speedboat ferry service providers, coffee shops and restaurants.

 Education

 In Mahibadhoo, education for adolescents begin from baby-nursery at the Mahibadhoo Pre-school.
 Primary and secondary schooling, up to O'levels (Grade 10) is provided by the Atoll Education Center.
 Students can choose from business, science or B-tech stream to major in.
 Students in pursuit of high school education continue their studies in capital Male'.

 Mahibadhoo exhibits a campus of Villa College, which offers courses from certificate level to bachelor's and master's degrees, depending on demand for course application.
+The island also exhibits a branch of National Center for the Holy Qur'an.